ProofHub/api_v1/sections/projects.md

 * `GET /projects.json` will return all the active projects.
 * `GET /projects/archived.json` will return all the archived projects.
+* `GET /people/4634893/projects.json` - will return projects for a specified user.

 ```json
 [